whatyouhide/whatyouhide.github.io/_posts/2020-01-22-protobuf_DRAFT.md

 end
 ```

 The most common approach to turning a Protobuf schema into a data structure representable by the programming language you're using is to turn the schema into some kind of "struct" representation.
-That's exactly what exprotobuf does.
-This is a schema we had:
+That's exactly what exprotobuf does for Elixir.
+This is one of our schemas:

 ```protobuf
 # In schemas/event_envelope.proto